What was the basis of the Roman uppercase alphabet?it was basically a variant of the greek alphabet

 Research

--according to wikipedia, a poster is a print designed to be hung on a vertical surface
+-according to wikipedia, a poster is a print designed to be hung on a vertical surface-they are used most often by advertisers, also used for propaganda and protests

 -used to communicate a message of getting people to do something (persuade)